VAEER: Visual Attention-Inspired Emotion Elicitation Reasoning: Methodology

 \subsection{Overall Framework}

-The K-EVER\textsuperscript{2} framework fuses visual-language reasoning with structured emotional knowledge to predict viewer-evoked emotions from images.
-It builds upon the premise that emotions arise from interpretable, image-intrinsic VECs, which can be systematically reasoned, extracted, and grounded.
-As illustrated in Fig.~\ref{fig: framework}, the architecture consists of four core modules:
+The \VAEER architecture fuses vision--language reasoning with structured emotion knowledge to perform multi-label \VEE based on cognitive and neuroscience findings on the relationship between visual attention and emotion.
+As illustrated in Fig.~\ref{fig: framework}, the framework consists of three core modules:

-\begin{itemize} \item \textbf{Bi-Directional Reasoning (BDR):} Identifies both positive and negative VECs associated with specific emotions by leveraging expert-curated knowledge, statistics, and contrastive reasoning. \item \textbf{Self-Refined VEC Extraction (SVE):} Generates and iteratively refines emotion-aware prompts, enabling the VLM to produce concise and accurate descriptions of emotion-relevant features. \item \textbf{Multi-Modal Emotion ReTrieval-Augmented Generation (MER):} Aligns image visual embeddings and textual embeddings of extracted VECs with an emotion knowledge graph, retrieving top emotion-related concepts. \item \textbf{Reflection of Arousal (RoA):} Integrates retrieved concepts, VECs, and the image to make a final judgment on the presence and arousal level of each emotion. \end{itemize}